USS MISSOURI SSN 780

 July 31, USS Missouri was commissioned during an 11 a.m.
 EDT ceremony at Naval Submarine Base New London in Groton, Conn.

-October 18, SSN 780 is currently moored at the Naval Ordnance Test Unit in Port Canaveral for a "shakedown", a series of tests, adjustments and instrument calibrations the submarine is undergoing before it embarks on its first official mission.
+October 18, SSN 780 is currently moored at Trident Wharf in Port Canaveral for a "shakedown", a series of tests, adjustments and instrument calibrations the submarine is undergoing before it embarks on its first official mission; Moored at Trident Wharf again on Nov.
+6.

 January 21, 2011 General Dynamics Electric Boat receives a $44.3 million cost-plus-fixed fee contract modification for the USS Missouri’s Post Shakedown Availability (PSA).
 Work will include long lead time material procurement as well and is scheduled to be complete by January 2012.